zahrabeng/mark-nodejs-proj--my-little-server/README.md

 > 🎯 **Success criterion:** a conversation with a Faculty member and amended comments.

-Talk to a member of Faculty about your understanding of the game and of TypeScript.
+Talk to a member of Faculty about your understanding of the server and of TypeScript.

 Amend your notes for any important points that come out of the conversation.